Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Trial subscriptions are now displaying 0 as payment amount on checkout results and email receipts.
 Payment button in Stripe pop-up for those now shows "Start Free Trial" instead of payment amount.
 Requires Subscriptions addon 1.4.5+
+- Fixed invalid amount was displayed on Stripe pop-up when variable price and quantity is used.

 = 1.9.17 =
 - Fixed frontend stock control.
 Now customers cannot order more items than available in stock.